AndyDentFree/swiftgooey/Docundoable/README.md

 **But** when focus is lost from the control, it seems to reset the UndoManager state, so `canUndo` becomes false.

+This project explores that problem in a vastly-simplified sample.

+See **Explorations** section below.

 ## Common Gotchas

 ### Wanting UndoMager in a doc